rmbarley/Getting-and-Cleaning-Data/Final Project/README.md

 Using this script:
 -------------------
+* Load run_analysis.r in your favorite text editor

-run_analysis.r assumes that you are able to connect to the internet.
+* run_analysis.r assumes that you are able to connect to the internet.
 It will automatically download and unzip the files from the web into your working directory.
-After it is run, it will output a text file named tidy.txt to your working directory.
+* After it is run, it will output a text file named tidy.txt to your working directory.